The Supper of the Lord

 I. Remember what God has Done

-There's one out of Isaiah 29:13, Then the Lord said, “This people draw near with their words and honor Me with lip service, but they remove their hearts far from Me, and their reverence for Me consists of tradition learned by rote."
+There's one out of Isaiah 29:13.
+Then the Lord said "This people, they draw near with their rules and honor me with their lip service, but they remove their hearts far from me and their reverence for me consists of tradition, learned by rote."
 They didn’t mean a word of it; they're just repeating words.
 Where's the Heart?

 A. Honor one another